lulabad/murky/README.md

 ![murky](https://github.com/lulabad/murky/blob/better_readme/assets/static/images/murky.png)

-`Murky` is a simple Markdown wiki written in Elixir.
+# `Murky` is a file based Markdown wiki written in Elixir.

 It use the [Phoenix Live View](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) for live preview of the rendered markdown.
 The [Monaco Editor](https://microsoft.github.io/monaco-editor/) is integrated for better writing experience.